TOUR INFORMATION INCORPORATING THE TOUR TERMS AND CONDITIONS

 5.2.
 Invoicing of our Fees: the Company shall issue an invoice to the Client on acceptance of the Tour Package quotation.

 5.3.
-Deposit: a deposit of 1,500 euros is required upon acceptance of the quotation.
+Deposit: a deposit of 3,500 euro per person is required upon acceptance of the quotation.

 5.4.
-Payment: the balance of the quoted and accepted Tour Fees shall be made by the Client to the Company eight (8) weeks before the start of the planned tour.
+Payment: the balance of the quoted and accepted Tour Fees shall be made by the Client to the Company no later than eight (8) weeks before the start of the planned tour.
 Exchange rates and Service Provider such as credit card fee increases shall apply.
 Card transactions will be acquired for African Flying Adventures via PayGate (Pty) Ltd who are the approved payment gateway for all South African Acquiring Banks.
 PayGate uses the strictest form of encryption, namely Secure Socket Layer 3 (SSL3) and no Card details are stored on the website.
 Users may go to www.paygate.co.za to view their security certificate and security policy.

 5.5.
-Taxes: in addition to the Service Fees and subject to receipt of a valid Tax invoice, the Client shall pay any applicable Taxes, levies and customs duties with regard to the Tour.
+Taxes: in addition to the Service Fees, the Client shall pay any applicable Taxes, VAT, levies and customs duties with regard to the Tour.

 5.6.
 Expenses: all expenses incurred by the Company in the course of providing the Tour shall be agreed in advance by the Client and will be included in the Company’s invoices.

 5.7.
 General: all payments to be made by the Client to the Company in terms of this Agreement shall be made by the Client:

 5.7.1. without set-off or deduction of any kind; and